EricGip/141bFinal/README.md

 # STA 141B Final
 Generate a meal and a cocktail!
+The code is located in `./Final/App.R`

 # Demo Link